tarik8939/TelegramCarInsurance/README.md

 7. To extract data use prepared fake documents in `TelegramCarInsurance/fake data` folder.

 ##### Important: in appsettings.json set your own token(with Credit balance)  in OpenAi_API_Key because in public repository OpenAi_API_Key will be automatically disabled.
 Or write to me and I will send you active key.

+### How to improve
+- Improve inline button menu.
+- More flexible error handling.

 ### Links
 - Bot - https://t.me/TarasCarInsuranceBot.